aristotelisballas/listen2yourheart/README.md

 the new transformation class and specification in the configuration . yml.

+- ### Additonal Data
+By creating an additional directory in `./src/datasets/` and developing the appropriate functions, you can add additional datasets for model training or evaluation.

+For _unlabelled_ dataset loading, you can refer to the structure of `./src/datasets/fpcgdb/fpcgdb.py` or `./src/datasets/ephnogram/ephnogram.py`.
+For _labeled_ datasets refer to the structure of one of the `pascal`, `physionet2016challenge` or `physionet2022challenge` directories and scripts.

+The basic idea is that you load the signals as numpy arrays, which are then preproceesed and split into windows.
+These windows are then utilized to create `tf.data.Dataset` objects, that are finally fed to the model during training.

+- ### Different 1D Signal Types - Transfer Learning
+The `Listen2YourHeart` framework can also be utilized for training SSL models on different 1D signals (e.g ECG, EEG, EDA, etc).
+You can alter the dataloaders for the different datasets and use the same pipelines for SSL model training or evaluation.

 - ### Model Development
 The implemented neural network adopted in our research is a 5-layer